Skip to main content

 Solution

-Through remote user interviews and deep domain expert collaboration, we uncovered the hierarchical mental model engineers actually use — a breakthrough captured in a single whiteboard sketch by a 20-year veteran.
-This insight transformed the entire design direction, replacing flat data grids with a drill-down architecture across four core modules, from health monitoring through field maintenance execution, all built within a design system being developed in parallel.
+Through user interviews and deep domain expert collaboration, I uncovered the hierarchical mental model engineers actually use: asset to subsystem to characteristic.
+This insight transformed the entire design direction, replacing flat data grids with a drill-down architecture, from health monitoring through field maintenance execution.

 50+